onyx-and-iris/voicemeeter-api-ruby/README.md

 vmr.run do
     vmr.strip[1].A1 = true
-    vmr.strip[4].B2 = false
     vmr.bus[3].EQ = true
-    vmr.bus[5].mono = false

     vmr.vban_in[3].enable = false
     vmr.vban_out[1].enable = true
 end
 ```
-In this case the wrapper will determine the version from the running instance
+In this case the wrapper will determine the type from the running instance
 of Voicemeeter and build the console layout accordingly.

 All alias functions use a base 1 index meaning the strips and buses furthest to